PaulBowden673/Projects-MP-MP1/README.md

 **I incorperated the following things in order for the target audience to have a great experience when visiting my website,**

 - A Music page with links to buy the Band's Albums and Merchandise through BandCamp.com
-- A video file so the visitors can view the band performing their latest video
+- An embeded YouTube video file so the visitors can view the band performing their latest video
 - A sign up page for the user to register to receive information on Mr Shiraz's mailing ist.
 - Information about the key band members and photos of the band performing
 - A bookings page so users can book the band for events